 ‘I have walked myself into my best thoughts, and I know of no thought so burdensome that one cannot walk away from it.
 If one keeps on walking, everything will be alright.’
 Søren Kierkegaard

-Ronald Blythe has always been a very keen walker, and it has helped him with his writing too: ‘I walk a mile or so of flinty track to fetch the milk, and each week two miles or so to the post office, church and pub, and more miles still when my thoughts run out and the typewriter clicks to a halt, and I have to wander off to the river paths for a little ‘solvitur ambulando’.
+Ronald Blythe was a very keen walker too, and it has helped him with his writing: ‘I walk a mile or so of flinty track to fetch the milk, and each week two miles or so to the post office, church and pub, and more miles still when my thoughts run out and the typewriter clicks to a halt, and I have to wander off to the river paths for a little ‘solvitur ambulando’.